 National Vocational Qualifications (NVQ Level 3)

 Applicants must have an NVQ Level 2 or equivalent in order to gain entry to the NVQ Level 3.
-NVQs are highly valued by employers because they demonstrate that you have the hands-on practical skills and knowledge they want.
-Level 3 NVQs are designed to help you gain qualifications through training and assessment at work.
+Level 3 NVQs build on the knowledge and skills gained at Level 2, and are highly valued by employers.

-Petroc’s Foundation Degree courses are run in partnership with Plymouth University.
-Foundation Degree graduates can top up their studies to Bachelor Degree level by spending a further year at Plymouth University or through one of the BA Honours programmes at Petroc.
+Petroc’s higher education courses are run in partnership with the University of Plymouth.
+Foundation Degree graduates can top up their studies to Bachelor Degree level by spending a further year at the University of Plymouth or through one of the BA Honours programmes at Petroc.